You are visiting the United Arab Emirates Kee Safety website from United States. Would you like to go to the United States site?

-Preventing objects from falling from height and using physical barriers below working area keeps you and people working below you safe.
+Preventing objects from falling from height and using physical barriers below the working area keeps you and people working below you safe.

-IOGP recommends that companies define working at height as work at or above 1.8m/6ft, unless local legislation requires a lower height.
+IOGP recommends that companies define working at height as work at or above 1.8m/6ft unless local legislation requires a lower height.

-Scaffolds should be properly constructed, inspected and certified.”
+Scaffolds should be properly constructed, inspected, and certified.”